NestAway/salesforce-orm/README.md

 gem install salesforce-orm
 ```

-This Gem internally use [Restforce](https://github.com/ejholmes/restforce), So you have configure it
+This Gem internally use [Restforce](https://github.com/ejholmes/restforce), So you have to configure it

 There are 2 options to configure ([Restforce config](https://github.com/ejholmes/restforce#initialization))